 A Reifiable type is a type whose type information is fully available at runtime.
 This includes primitives, non-generic types, raw types, and invocations of unbound wildcards.

-A Non-Reifiable type is a generic type whose type information is erased at the runtime due to Java’s type erasure.
+A Non-Reifiable type is a generic type whose type information is erased at runtime due to Java’s type erasure.
 This means the Java Virtual Machine (JVM) does not keep complete type details, treating List<String> and List<Integer> as just List.

 Since type information is not available at runtime, some operations are not allowed, such as using instanceof with generics.
 This can lead to runtime errors if unchecked casts are used.
+Also, the concept of raw types in Java shows the outcome of type erasure in Java; generic classes lose type parameters after compilation.

 Example: